T-Finlay/T-Finlay/README.md

 - 👋 Hi, I’m @T-Finlay
 -  Im currently studying undergraduate Computer Science at University and am looking to potentailly contribute to some open source projects to help learn new programming skills.
--  I have some experience in Java, C, and Python.
+-  I have some experience in Java, C, Haskell, and Python.

 <!---
 T-Finlay/T-Finlay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.